 Steering Capability

-Kazakhstan’s executive regularly sets long-term strategic goals.
-This most often happens in response to presidential initiatives.
-These include the Kazakhstan 2050 strategy of 2012, the 2015 announcement of 100 practical steps to implement key five institutional reforms, which should enable Kazakhstan to become one of the world’s 30 most developed nations, and the Strategic Development Plan until 2025 (adopted in February 2018).
+Kazakhstan’s executive regularly sets long-term strategic goals, most often in response to presidential initiatives.
+These include the Kazakhstan 2050 strategy of 2012; the 2015 announcement of 100 practical steps to implement five key institutional reforms that were intended to enable Kazakhstan to become one of the world’s 30 most developed nations; and the Strategic Development Plan looking ahead to 2025, adopted in February 2018.

-Goalsetting is rarely done on a systematic basis, with many programs interrupted and replaced by new ones before the end of their term, sometimes generating considerable overlaps.
-Short-term considerations almost always prevail over long-term ones, often in direct contradiction to previous official announcements.
+Goal setting is rarely conducted systematically, with many programs interrupted and replaced before the end of their term, sometimes causing considerable overlap.
+Short-term considerations almost always outweigh long-term ones, with new initiatives often directly contradicting previous official announcements.

-For instance, in April 2018, Nursultan Nazarbayev publicly pledged that the government would no longer bail out failing financial institutions after having spent over $10 billion in direct and indirect aid to the sector.
-Yet, in August 2018, the National Bank of Kazakhstan (NBK) extended an emergency loan to TsesnaBank, Kazakhstan’s then third-largest bank in terms of assets and second-largest in terms of loan portfolio, and, in September 2018, agreed to buy its toxic assets.
-In January 2019, the state extended a further aid package totaling $3.4 billion to the wholly private bank.
+For instance, in April 2018, President Nursultan Nazarbayev publicly pledged that the government would no longer bail out failing financial institutions after having spent more than $10 billion in direct and indirect aid to the sector.
+Yet in August 2018, the National Bank of Kazakhstan (NBK) extended an emergency loan to TsesnaBank, then Kazakhstan’s third-largest bank in terms of assets and its second-largest by loan portfolio size.
+In September 2018, the NBK agreed to buy out the institution’s toxic assets.
+In January 2019, the state extended another aid package totaling $3.4 billion to the wholly private bank.

 Since taking office in 2019, President Tokayev has decreed the establishment of four new government agencies, including the Agency for Strategic Planning and Reform (September 2020), which has taken over a vast portfolio of advisory, coordination and planning functions from the Ministry of National Economy.
-In September 2020, Tokayev established the Supreme Reform Council under the presidency as a sign of his personal commitment to long-term transformation objectives.
-The June 2022 constitutional referendum upgraded the Constitutional Council to a Constitutional Court.
+In September 2020, Tokayev established the Supreme Reform Council under the presidency as proof of his personal commitment to long-term transformation objectives.
+The June 2022 constitutional referendum upgraded the Constitutional Council to the Constitutional Court.
 At the same time, the Ministry of Education and Science was split into the Ministry of Science and Higher Education and the Ministry of Enlightenment.
-Proliferating administrative reforms as a substitute for root-and-branch political transformation has been a hallmark of Kazakhstan policymaking since the early 2000s.
+The proliferation of administrative reforms as a substitute for root-and-branch political modernization has been a hallmark of Kazakhstani policymaking since the early 2000s.

 Prioritization

-Similarly to policy formulation, policy implementation is often inconsistent with the initial goals set, the interim and final assessment, and the evaluation, and is ultimately subordinate to short-term thinking.
-The lack of political will to initiate drastic reforms that would more likely than not upend the status quo and lay the foundation for yet-to-be-seen political liberalization is the root cause of Kazakhstan’s many woes.
-This observation remains valid even after the first president of post-independence Kazakhstan, Nursultan Nazarbayev, finally withdrew from political life in early 2022.
+Much as with policy formulation, policy implementation often lacks consistency with initial goals, and is ultimately driven by short-term thinking.
+The lack of political will to initiate drastic reforms capable of upending the status quo is the root cause of many of Kazakhstan’s woes.
+This observation has remained valid even after a page was turned following the 2022 withdrawal from political life of the first president of post-independence Kazakhstan, Nursultan Nazarbayev.

-Economic diversification is a good example of this.
-Kazakhstan has sought to diversify its economy away from the oil and gas sector for over a decade now, still with little to show for its efforts as of 2023.
-In fact, given the turbulent crisis and post-crisis period from 2008 to 2010 and the subsequent economic turmoil from 2014 to 2016, the state has grown increasingly present in the economy instead of retreating from it.
-So-called parastatal entities, in which the state maintains sizable ownership but which are supposed to operate according to market rules, represent a strong drag on the already-weak reform current.
-The redistribution of financial flows among state and parastatal entities is a major element of domestic power struggles and naturally tends toward concentration and consolidation within a small circle of powerbrokers.
+Economic diversification exemplifies the challenges of policy implementation.
+Kazakhstan has sought to move its economy away from oil and gas for more than two decades, but its efforts have resulted in little progress.
+In fact, the state has become increasingly involved in the economy rather than withdrawing from it.
+The continued prevalence of parastatal entities – in which the state retains significant ownership, but which are nominally supposed to operate according to market rules – has slowed the already weak pace of reform.
+The redistribution of financial flows among state and parastatal entities is central to domestic power struggles, and tends naturally toward concentration and consolidation among a small group of power brokers.

 Implementation

-Shortly before the start of the COVID-19 pandemic, the government approved two new strategic development programs in place until 2025, in health care and education.
-In October 2021, President Tokayev further promulgated 10 national projects in the fields of health care, education, national and cultural identity, technological innovation and digitalization, entrepreneurship, regional development, sustainable economic growth, green energy, agriculture and public security.
-These projects follow the familiar pattern of top-down initiatives, many of which become bogged down in a combination of avoidable red tape, underutilization of allocated resources and deficient performance monitoring.
+Shortly before the onset of the COVID-19 pandemic, the government approved two new strategic development programs in the areas of health care and education, with implementation set to stretch through 2025.
+In October 2021, President Tokayev also promulgated 10 national projects in the areas of public health, education, national and cultural identity, technological innovation and digitalization, entrepreneurship, regional development, sustainable economic growth, green energy, agriculture, and public security.
+These projects followed the familiar pattern of top-down initiatives, with many ultimately becoming mired in a combination of red tape, underutilization of allocated resources and deficient performance monitoring.

 Policy learning